 FERC determined, however, that it did not have authority to extend its functional unbundling remedy to transmission for bundled retail sales.
-As a result, the FERC Orders permit a utility to take transmission for its bundled retail sales at no charge; to reserve the use of its transmission facilities for such bundled retail sales, relegating competing transmissions to leftover capacity, if any; and to give preference, under physical conditions requiring imposition of transmission system constraints, to its own use of the transmission facilities for its own bundled retail sales.
+As a result, the FERC Orders permit a utility to take transmission for its bundled retail sales at no charge; to reserve the use of its transmission facilities for such bundled retail sales, relegating competing transmission to leftover capacity, if any; and to give preference, under physical conditions requiring imposition of transmission system constraints, to its own use of the transmission facilities for its own bundled retail sales.

 Under FERC’s cramped vision of its authority, the remedy of open access would not apply to a very high percentage of interstate transmission.
 As noted, about 77% of all such transmission is for retail sales, and more than 97% of all retail sales are bundled.
 FERC recognized that failure to require utilities to take transmission for their retail sales under the OATT “raises the possibility that . . . transmission service for retail purposes will be superior” to wholesale.
 Pet.
 App.
 634a.
 But in Order 888, FERC nevertheless concluded, “Although the [functional] unbundling of retail transmission and generation would be helpful in achieving comparability, we do not believe it is necessary.
 In addition, it raises numerous difficult jurisdictional issues . . . .”
 Pet.
 App.
 235a.